 When it comes to performance, few can be as methodical as Johnny Depp.
-The highly talented actor goes deep into the skin of the characters he plays and gets everything from mannerisms to dialogue delivery, down to a tee.
-But what leaves audiences amazed are Johnny Depp’s movie transformations, which are some of the best in cinematic history.
+The actor goes deep into the skin of the characters he plays and gets everything from mannerisms to dialogue delivery, down to a tee.
+But what leaves audiences amazed are Depp’s movie transformations, which are some of the best in cinematic history.

 The ever-changing faces of Johnny Depp

 Extremely inventive with his roles and deeply committed to performance, Depp is known to himself take part in make-up and costume design processes of the characters he essays on screen.

 Most of the films, in which he has played characters in drastically unusual getups, have been directed by Tim Burton.
 Make-up artist Joel Harlow and costume designer Colleen Atwood, both of whom are Oscar winners, have been frequently associated with Depp, in creating some of the most memorable movie transformations the actor is known for.

 Here are some of the best Johnny Depp movie transformations

 Captain Jack Sparrow — Pirates of the Caribbean film series

 Johnny Depp had already become a star by the time Pirates of the Caribbean: The Curse of the Black Pearl (2003), the first film in the series, was released.
 However, he turned into an internationally bankable superstar with the success of this film.

 Jack Sparrow is counted among one of the most memorable characters in movie history.
 This is because of Depp’s outstanding performance as the extremely witty and sometimes self-centred pirate lord, who spoke with a distinctive drawl.